- Initial attack vector

 There were no restrictions on access to different systems.
 In other words, all users were allowed to access all systems.
 Such settings help attackers to distribute malware on the enterprise network much more quickly, since successfully compromising just one user account provides them with access to numerous systems.

-- Update the software of the SSL VPN Gateway to the latest versions.
+- Keep the VPN Gateway firmware and endpoint security solutions updated to the latest versions.

-- Always keep antimalware databases updated to the latest versions.
+- Keep antimalware databases updated to the latest versions.

-- Make sure that all modules of antimalware solutions are always enabled.
+- Check that all components of endpoint security solutions are enabled.

-- Change the active directory policy: allow users to log in only to those systems which are required by their operational needs.
+- Make sure that the Active Directory policy allows users to log in only to those systems which are required by their operational needs.

-- Restrict VPN access between facilities, close all ports that are not required by operational needs.
+- Restrict network connections, specifically VPN connections, between hosts on the industrial network, block connections on all ports that are not required by the industrial process.